AdityaShandilya23/Serve/README.md

 # Serve
-Simple server and client written to send int or sting through sockets
+Simple server and client written to send int or string through sockets